 - By maintaining careful control of the execution and management of construction plans, we ensure appropriate response to notifications when changing the soil type of specified facilities that use hazardous substances and an expansion of opportunities for soil contamination surveys.
 (Soil Contamination Countermeasures Act)

-- We have enhanced the evaluation and management of environmental risks related to substances expected to become subject to PRTR Act surveys.
+- We have enhanced the evaluation and management of environmental risks related to specified chemical substances expected to be selected under the PRTR Act.
 (PRTR Act)

 - Regarding refrigeration units using CFCs and HCFCs, we are systematically upgrading to equipment that uses low-GWP HFCs or non-fluorocarbon refrigerants (Ozone Layer Protection Law).
 We are also minimizing fluorocarbon leaks into the atmosphere from refrigeration and air conditioning equipment.
 (Act for Rationalized Use and Proper Management of Fluorocarbons)